Where Some Ideas Are Stranger Than Others...

 "How much is this?" he shouted at Develas, who was busy mending a saucepan.
 Having finished pouring the metal, Develas went to see what she was being shouted at about.

-"Oh, that." she answered, when she understood what he was asking about.
+"Oh, that." she answered, when she understood.
 "The bird isn't for sale.
 No one wants such things.
 It's a cuckoo after all."
 Develas added by way of explanation.

 "I want it!
 You must be willing to part with it for some price."
 Here was a gift fine enough for the Queen, if only he could get this numbskull smith to part with it.